user93390/seasnail1/README.md

 snail++

-Meteor addon developed by: @Seasnail1 and @ChronosUser
+Meteor addon developed by: Seasnail1 and ChronosUser

+I know development has been slow, I am going to work more on snail++

 Modules list: